BlastSlimey/Archipelago/worlds/sonic_rush/docs/en_Sonic Rush.md

 ## Which items can be in another player's world?

-- Zone unlocks for each zone for both characters
+- Zone unlocks for each zone for both characters (16 total)
-- Progressive level selects for both characters
+- Progressive level selects for both characters (14 total)
-- All 7 chaos and 7 sol emeralds
+- Each chaos and sol emerald (14 total)
-- Granting an extra life for and halving the extra lives of both characters
+- Granting an extra life for and halving the extra lives of both characters (filler items)
-- Tails abd Cream unlocks and kidnapping
+- Tails and Cream unlocks and kidnapping (optional, 4 total)

 ## What is considered a location check?